AaronCWacker/AIExamples-8-24-Streamlit/README.md

 6. Azure Resource Manager Snippets
 7. Azure Resource Manager Tools

-# VSCode Insiders - 1.93 system
+# Use Latest VSCode Insiders - 1.93 system

 ![image](https://github.com/user-attachments/assets/096fbb1f-1075-4b12-83ca-96861260ce8e)

+# Use Latest Python - 3.12.5 using In VSCode Ctrl-Shift-P for Select: Python Interpreter
+If using torch use 3.11 as 3.12 is not supported yet.